louthy/language-ext/LanguageExt.Core/Immutable Collections/Iterator/README.md

 That process continues for each item of the sequence until the `IEnumerator` runs out of items to yield.
 The end result is a linked-list of `ConsValueEnum` objects that have a `ConsFirst` object at the head of the linked-list.

 So, `Iterator<A>` effectively caches the sequence as you go.
-If you hold on to the head of the sequence then the whole list may end up in memory at once.
+If you hold on to the head of the sequence, then the whole list may end up in memory at once.
 This could be problematic when working with large lazy sequences or even infinite sequences.

-This for example is fine:
+This, for example, is fine:
 ```c#
 for(var iter = Naturals.GetIterator(); !iter.IsEmpty; iter = iter.Tail)
 {
     Console.WriteLine(iter.Head);
 }
 ```
-Because the `iter` reference keeps getting updated in-place, meaning that nothing is holding on to the head-item in the sequence, and so the garbage-collector can collect those unreferenced items.
+Because the `iter` reference keeps getting updated, in-place, meaning that nothing is holding on to the head-item in the sequence, and so the garbage-collector can collect those unreferenced items.

-Whereas this will cause memory-usage to grow and grow:
+Whereas this (below) will cause memory-usage to grow and grow:
 ```c#
 var start = Naturals.GetIterator();
 for(var iter = start; !iter.IsEmpty; iter = iter.Tail)